HunterBelanger/papillon-ndl/docs/install/index.rst

 ------------------

-To build the C++ library on linux, a C++ compiler is required, which supports the C++17 standard.
-Any remotely recent version of g++ or clang should fit the bill for this.
-On Windows, we recommend MSVC >= 19.15.
+To build the C++ library on linux, a C++ compiler is required, which supports the C++20 standard.
+On Linux systems, the only current option which satisfied this is GCC 11.2.
+On Windows, you will need MSVC >= 19.29.
 You will also need cmake >= 3.11, whether you use Windows or linux.

 In addition, if you would like to build the Python API, you will also need to